tomrcc/docsy-hugo-cloudcannon-template/content/en/docs/snippets/_index.md

 {{< /card >}}

 ## Tabs

+A way to display tabbed information.
+Tabs must be used within a tab pane.
+Tabs can be plain text, or code depending on which option is selected in Tab Pane.
+Tabs automatically detect which language to be highlighted through each Tabs header if the appropriate fields are selected in the parent Tab Pane.
+Has the ability to disable individual tabs, so they can be used as a label.

 {{< tabpane text=false right=true langEqualsHeader=true persistLang=false >}}{{< tab header="Languages:" disabled=true >}}{{< /tab >}}
 {{< tab header="HTML" lang="HTML" disabled=false >}}```html